What brought you to St. Mike’s, and how did you make your decision to come here?

 What’s it like being part of a team here?
 How do you balance academics and athletics?

 I love it.
 All the girls are so nice, and so are the coaches.
-The first few weeks of school I actually got a concussion during practice, and I was so afraid that no one would help me, but everyone was so supportive and accommodating.
 It gives you an immediate set a friends, too, which is nice.
 It is definitely hard to handle academics, but you just have to balance your time.
 I like to make lists and plan when I’m going to do everything.

 Do you consider St. Mike’s your home away from home?
 If so, how did it become that for you?

 It definitely has.
 It’s weird, sometimes I’ll say ‘I’m going home” but I mean that I’m going back to my dorm.
 It was definitely an adjustment, living eight and half hours away from home, and I’m an only child too.
 I was definitely homesick.
 The first week is probably the hardest, because you’re still adjusting to being in a different place.
 It’s not bad, it’s just different – for me, I had lived in the same house for 17 years.
 But I made friends, and meeting more and more people made me more comfortable with living here.
 My team was a support system as well.
 You just need to meet people with common interests, and bond over that.
 Getting involved with different organizations helps.
 The small classes and the community aspect of St. Mike’s just make it feel homey here, too.

 What’s it like coming to Vermont from a big city?